alecsandrobs/api-e2e-test-serenityjs/README.md

 `npm run test:report` - run all tests generating the report at the end.

-`ENV=development npm run test` - run all tests on a specific environment.
+`ENV=development npm run test:report` - run all tests on a specific environment.

 #### Running specific tests
-`TAGS="@" npm run tags` - run all tests that have the '@' tag.
+`TAGS="@peopleEdit" npm run tags` - run all tests that have the '@peopleEdit' tag.

-`SCENARIO="" npm run scenario` - run the scenario with given name ''.
+`SCENARIO="Insert person" npm run scenario` - run the scenario with given name 'Insert person'.

 `FILE="people" npm run file` - run tests with feature name 'people.feature'.